 - Really listen.
 Don’t jump straight into solutions before understanding the patient’s experience and perception of their unique health circumstances.
 Accept the fact that people now do more research and ask more technical questions.
 Although it may be tempting to roll your eyes at a Googler-turned-expert-overnight, be prepared to engage and even praise these patients.
 They yearn to understand the science behind their conditions and your care.

 - Dress the part.
 Surveys show that patients prefer to be treated by healthcare providers who are dressed semi-formally.
-Giving exams in a three-piece suit may be intimidating, but wearing a surfing T-shirt to your first appointment will probably lead to questions about your credibility—no matter how alternative your specialty may be.
+Giving exams in a three-piece suit may be intimidating.
+On the other hand, wearing a surfing T-shirt to your first appointment will probably lead to questions about your credibility—no matter how alternative your specialty may be.
 The majority of patients also prefer to see an easy-to-read name badge somewhere on their healthcare practitioner.
 And of course, always wear your smile.
 It’s contagious.

-How can technology improve patient satisfaction in healthcare?
+Can technology help improve patient satisfaction in healthcare?

 Just as robotics can improve surgery outcomes, analytical software can improve the quality of care—for both giver and receiver.
-In the same vein, just like hybrid operating rooms can enable minimally invasive procedures, software can ensure a less strenuous treatment protocol compliance for your patients.
-And similarly to how infection-detecting technologies make patients feel more confident when stepping into your hospital, software solutions can reassure them that their medical records are mistake and bug-free.
+Like hybrid operating rooms can enable minimally invasive procedures, software can ensure less strenuous protocol compliance for your patients.
+Similarly to how infection-detecting technologies make patients feel more confident when stepping into your hospital, software solutions can reassure them that their medical records are bug-free.